mwbowers/mwbowers.github.io/reference/asna-qsys-runtime/classes/data-structure.md

 [Char](https://docs.microsoft.com/en-us/dotnet/api/system.char)

-'0' if the character at the given position in the buffer is '0', or '1' otherwsie.
+'0' if the character at the given position in the buffer is '0', or '1' otherwise.

 <br>